deroneriksson/python-wsi-preprocessing/docs/index.md

 The red display text in the corner can be ignored since it is for informational purposes only and is not present when we save the images to the file system.

+Notice that the shadow area along the top edge of the slide makes it through the hysteresis threshold filter even though conceptually it is background and should not be treated as tissue.

 **Hysteresis Threshold Filter**<br/>
 ![Hysteresis Threshold Filter](images/hysteresis-threshold.png "Hysteresis Threshold Filter")